FAQs for Graduate Students

 Generals: timeline, splitting, flexibility

 Given the expectation to operate on the new normal calendar, we will return to the practice of Generals examinations being taken in the Spring.
+Written exams will take place May 3 - 7th.
+Oral exams will be scheduled May 10-14.
 That said, students will still be able to split examinations if they and their teachers feel it is appropriate, though any remaining exams would need to be undertaken during the October exam period in 2021.
-Again, this may prove subject to change as circumstances dictate.
+Please discuss your options with the DGS if you think you might take advantage of splitting or delaying your exams.

 Will I be required to teach/precept?